capotej/capotej.github.com/source/_posts/2012-1-25-finagle-with-scala-bootstrapper.markdown

 ---
 layout: post
 title: "Finagle with scala-bootstrapper"
 date: 2012-01-25 09:45
 comments: false
+permalink: /finagle-with-scala-bootstrapper
 categories:
 ---

  # Julio Capote
 ## This is an archived post